Key Takeaways:

 The OS is making decisions at every point about what process should be running next.
 It is the context switching that enables it to change between processes.

-So now that you understand why you need to be concerned about context switching, let’s discuss what actually triggers it.
+So now that you understand why you need to be concerned about process switching, let’s discuss what actually triggers context switching in operating system.
 There are several scenarios in which the operating system determines that it’s time to hand over control of the system and make the transition to run another process.
-This happens during:

 1. Multitasking